Perelandra0x309/secure-im/README.md

 - Precise time you sent any messages to a contact and what messages they send you.<br>
 - Whether you are online or not, and your status.<br>
 - Who you contacted, when, and how frequently.<br>
 - SHA-1 hash of your password.
-Improperly configured servers may store passwords in plaintext.
+Improperly configured servers may store passwords in plaintext.<br>
 </td></tr>

 <tr>
   <td><a href="https://trac.torproject.org/projects/tor/wiki/doc/TorMessenger">Tor Messenger</a></td>